-Original UK Final UK Farmers who have been certified organic for Farmers who have been certified organic for a longer (i.e. more than 10 years) tend to shift longer time, continue to improve health in their focus from improving health in annual annual growing cycles while evolving a broader growing cycles towards a broader view of the view of the system; improving health by system; improving health by incorporating more long-term structures on their farm (structural changes like e.g. perennials, habitats, hedges, trees etc.).
+Original UK Final UK Farmers who have been certified organic for Farmers who have been certified organic for a longer (i.e. more than 10 years) tend to shift longer time, continue to improve health in their focus from improving health in annual annual growing cycles while evolving a broader growing cycles towards a broader view of the view of the system; improving health by system; improving health by incorporating more incorporating longer term structures on the long-term structures on their farm (structural farm (changes like longer rotations, perennials, changes like e.g. perennials, habitats, hedges, habitats, hedges, trees etc.). trees etc.).